gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

     STA PPUDATA
     RTS

 The data structure to facilitate this is usually called a vram transfer buffer, often affectionately called a "popslide" buffer after Damian Yerrick's implementation.
-This buffer essentially forms a list of commands where each comand sets up a new PPU address and then writes a sequence of bytes with an auto-increment of either +1 or +32.
+This buffer essentially forms a list of commands where each command sets up a new PPU address and then writes a sequence of bytes with an auto-increment of either +1 or +32.
 Each such command is often called a "stripe" in the nesdev community.

-It starts at 0x100 and takes around half of the hardware stack page.
+The transfer buffer starts at 0x100 and takes around half of the hardware stack page.
 You can think of the transfer buffer as a software-implemented DMA that allows writing bytes at the optimal rate of 8 cycles / byte. (ignoring the PPU address setup cost)

-The buffer allows writing up to 32 continuous bytes at a time.
+The buffer supports writing up to 32 continuous bytes at a time.
 This allows updating a full screen row / column, or two 8x8 tiles worth of tile data in one command / "stripe".

 By doing writes to this buffer during game logic, your game will effectively keep writing data transfer commands for the vblank NMI handler to process in the next vblank period, without having to wait until the vblank.

-Given that transfer buffer only has space for around 100 data bytes, it is important to not overfill the buffer, as this will bring code execution to a screeching halt, until the NMI handler empties the old contents of the buffer to free up space to allow new commands to be written.
+Given that the transfer buffer only has space for around 100 data bytes, it is important to not overfill the buffer, as this will bring code execution to a screeching halt, until the NMI handler empties the old contents of the buffer to free up space and allow new commands to be written.

 Buffered mode is typically used for scrolling updates or dynamically animated tiles, where only a small amount of bytes need updating per frame.

 #### Direct mode implementation details

-During direct mode, all graphics routines will write directly to the PPUADDR / PPUDATA ports and the transfer buffer limit is never a concern because the transfer buffer is effectively avoided.
+During direct mode, all graphics routines will write directly to the PPUADDR / PPUDATA ports and the transfer buffer limit is never a concern because the transfer buffer is effectively bypassed.

 Direct mode is typically used for initializing large amounts of tile data at boot and/or level loading time.
 Unless you plan to have an animated loading screen and decompress a lot of data, it makes more sense to just fade the screen to black and allow direct mode to write data as fast as possible.

 #### Caveat: Make sure the transfer buffer is emptied before switching to direct mode

-Because the switch to the direct mode is instant and doesn't wait for the next invocation of the vblank, it is possible to create situations where there is still remaining data in the transfer buffer that would only get written once the system is switched back to buffered mode.
+Because the switch to direct mode is instant and doesn't wait for the next invocation of the vblank, it is possible to create situations where there is still remaining data in the transfer buffer that would only get written once the system is switched back to buffered mode.

-To avoid this situation, make sure to always "drain" the buffer by doing a call to wait_vbl_done when you expect your code to finish.
+To avoid this situation, make sure to always "drain" the buffer by doing a call to vsync when you expect your code to finish.

 #### Caveat: Only update the PPU palette during buffered mode